-APPENDIX A: 2015 TRAFFIC DEMAND PROJECTIONS – UNINCORPORATED AREAS
+APPENDIX B: 2015 TRAFFIC DEMAND PROJECTIONS

 Methodology

 Traffic demand projections for the unincorporated areas of Mono County are based on trip generation rates per individual dwelling units.
 Traditional trip generation rates are based on rates from Trip Generation, 7th edition, Institute of Transportation Engineers, which shows the average weekday trip generation rate of 9.57 trips per detached dwelling unit on a weekday.
 This trip generation rate is not accurate for Mono County.
 As an example, if 9.57 trips per detached dwelling unit were used, the community of June Lake would generate approximately 7,943 daily trips (830 dwelling units x 9.57).
 The highest Annual Average Daily Traffic (AADT) on SR 158 and Lakeview Drive in June Lake is 1,500 trips per day, or almost five times less than the traffic projection rates on a daily basis shown in Table B-8.